-How well is Argo able to observe global ocean changes?
+How well is Argo able to observe the global ocean?

 A key objective of Argo is to observe ocean signals related to climate change.
 This includes regional and global